grscheller/scheller-linux-archive/notes/archLinuxNotes.md

 * Pacman configuration: /etc/pacman.conf
 * Pacman mirrors: /etc/pacman.d/mirrorlist

+Avoid doing unintentional "partial" upgrades with

+* pacman -Sy *package*
+* pacman -Sy; pacman -S *package*
+* pacman -Syuw

+Unless you have a good reason, always upgrade with `pacman -Syu` before installing a package.

+Also note, a failed install can also leave your system in a partially updated state.

 ## Building via AUR

-1. acquire tarball or clone via GIT
+1. Acquire tarball or clone via GIT
-1. untar or clone in directory you want to build in, I use ~/build/AUR/ for these
+1. Untar or clone in directory you want to build in, I use ~/build/AUR/ for these
-1. verify that the PKGBUILD and accompanying files are not malicious or untrustworthy
+1. Verify that the PKGBUILD and accompanying files are not malicious or untrustworthy
-1. run command: makepkg -sri
+1. Run command: makepkg -sri

+Note that it may be necessary to upgrade/rebuild locally installed packages when their library dependencies receive a *soname* bump.

 ## Memory management